mjohnsullivan/axiscam/README.md

 ```

 This provides the address and credentials for the camera, an optional name and whether to emit
-any detected motion events (defaults to False).
+any detected motion events (defaults to false).

 Test
 ----